How to Critique an Article

 An introduction is for disclosing the primary argument - thesis statement.
 After the hook sentence of your choice (quote from an article, rhetorical question, fact, statistics, anecdote, etc.), you should mention the analyzed piece's title, its author, journal, and the publication date.
 State the focus of the analyzed writing by adding a thesis statement offered by its author(s).
 Your personal thesis statement should show up at the end of the opening paragraph.
 Recall it later by paraphrasing in the essay's conclusion.
 The introduction has to outline the main argument.
 Disclose the primary thoughts in the first paragraph to let the reader know what you plan to discuss and why the article is worth reading (or is not worth the reader's precious time).

 That is an answer to the question, "How do you critique an article?".
 If the mission seems too complicated or impossible for you, know that there is always a way which is a professional online writing service that offers writing from scratch, proofreading, and editing.
 Are you stuck?
-Hurry up to order a top-notch article analysis from the best online writers!
+Hurry up to buy a top-notch article critique from the best online writers!